-Best Bike Lights of 2026 — Front and Rear Picks for Commuting, Gravel, and MTB
+Best Bike Lights 2026 - Front & Rear for Commute, MTB

 Bike-light marketing is dominated by lumen counts, but lumens alone don't tell you how usable a light is.
 A 2,000-lumen flood with a 90-minute runtime on high helps less than a 700-lumen focused beam that lasts five hours.